Biography of George Washington for Kids: Meet the American President - FreeSchool

 biography of george washington for kids meet the american president freeschool...

-When the Revolutionary War began in 1775, George Washington was appointed General and Commander-in-Chief of the Continental Army.
-The British army had more soldiers and more supplies than Washington, but he didn't give up!
-A famous battle that he fought was the Battle of Trenton.
+Unfortunately, they did this by creating heavy new taxes that the colonists had to pay, and they did so without giving them a say in the matter.
+When the Revolutionary War began in 1775, George Washington was named general and commander in chief of the Continental Army.
+The British Army had more soldiers and more supplies than Washington, but he did not surrender!
+A famous battle he fought was the Battle of Trenton.
 Washington led his troops across the frozen Delaware River to surprise the Hessian soldiers stationed there.
-The sneak attack allowed him to capture over 1000 soldiers without much trouble.
-Another major victory in the Revolutionary War was at Yorktown.
-Washington and his men defeated the British and were forced to surrender.
+The sneak attack allowed him to capture more than 1,000 soldiers without much trouble.

+Another important victory in the Revolutionary War was at Yorktown.
+Washington and his men defeated the British and they were forced to surrender.
 It was fought in 1781 and was the last major battle of the war.
 The American colonists had won.
 It took the newly liberated colonies a few years to create a strong government, but in 1787 the constitution was created.
-On April 30, 1789, George Washington was sworn in as the first President of the United States of America.
-He is the only president in history to be elected unanimously, which means that everyone voted for him.
-When he finished his first four-year term as president, the voters re-elected him.
-In fact, he was so popular that he was unopposed, which means that no one tried to be president in his place.
-George Washington was so esteemed that he probably could have been president until his death, but he didn't want the United States to have a leader like a king, that he was in charge for his entire life.
+On April 30, 1789, George Washington was sworn in as the first president of the United States of America.
+He is the only president in history to be elected unanimously, meaning everyone voted for him.
+When he finished his first four-year term as president, voters elected him again.

-To help ensure that presidents after him would resign when his term was over, she set an example and went to his home in Mount Vernon in 1797.
-On December 14, 1799, George Washington died at the age of 67 years.
-He was buried on his ranch in Mt.
 Vernon, where his body remains to this day.
 George Washington left a lasting legacy.
-He is often called the 'father of our country' because he played such an important role in the founding of the United States.
-His image is on dollar and quarter bills, there is a monument to him in Washington DC, the capital city named after him, and we celebrate his birthday every February.
+He is often called the "father of our country" because he played such an important role in the founding of the United States.
+His image appears on one-dollar and quarter bills, there is a monument to him in Washington, DC, the capital city named after him, and we celebrate his birthday every February.
+More than 200 years after his death, he is still remembered as it was written of him: "First in war, first in peace and first in the hearts of his countrymen."
+I hope you enjoyed learning about American President George Washington.

 If you have any copyright issue, please Contact